 There is a solution to avoid this fracturing.
 And, as was revealed at the recentRelevance 360 conference, it is to build and implement an omnichannel customer service strategy.

-Chatbots Are Coming
+#2.
+Brace Yourself, Chatbots Are Coming

-If companies want to be able to compete in this market and engage their customers in a valuable way, they need their chatbot experience to be as fluid and personalized as a phone call, but at a fraction of the cost.
+If companies want to be able to compete in this digital channel and provide their customers with the seamless experience that they expect, they need their chatbot experience to feel as fluid and personalized as a phone call, but at a fraction of the cost.

 How can this be achieved?

+#3.
 The Rise of Personalized Journeys

 In delivering hyper-personalized digital experiences, tech giants have conditioned customers to expect this from any business – including yours.
 And the benefits of doing this well cannot be overstated.
 According toMcKinsey , Amazon generates 35% of their revenue off recommended products alone, while Netflix is generating 80% of their views in this same way.